mikhail-sfb/mikhail-sfb/README.md

 Student at the Belarusian State University of Informatics and Radioelectronics.
 Studying at the Faculty of Computer Systems and Networks, pursuing my degree in Informatics and Technologies of Programming.

-I am a mobile developer specializing in cross-platform development with Flutter and also native developement with Swift for native mobile applications as well as Apple Vision Pro apps for an American company.
+I am a mobile developer specializing in cross-platform development with Flutter and also native developement with Swift for native mobile applications for an IOS platform.
+Passionate about ar with Apple Vision Pro developement and shaders using Metal for an American company

 Connect with me on